zonika/structured-learning-web-0715-public/README.md

 File structure lab

-Fork this repository and clone your fork.
-Work in the master branch.
+Fork this repository and work in your fork in the master branch.

 This lab guides you through setting up a conventional looking Ruby application with multiple directories.